kubernetes/website/content/zh-cn/docs/concepts/scheduling-eviction/node-pressure-eviction.md

 If the kubelet's attempts to reclaim node-level resources don't bring the eviction signal below the threshold, the kubelet begins to evict end-user pods.

-The kubelet uses the following parameters to determine pod eviction order:
+The kubelet uses the following parameters to determine the pod eviction order:

 1. Whether the pod's resource usage exceeds requests
 1. [Pod Priority](/docs/concepts/scheduling-eviction/pod-priority-preemption/)